BonnotWithAT/hilton-backend/README.md

 Also at the bottom will be a compendium, as best as I can maintain it, of everywhere I took inspiration, training, or code from, in the interests of not plagiarizing.
 And, who knows, they may be new resources for those viewing this.

+## Standing up

+Clone the repository, and do a `yarn install` in both the api and app directories.
+Go back to the root repository and run `docker-compose up` or `docker-compose up -d`.

 ## Tech Used

 To fullfill the first two requirements for the stack, Reactjs and Webpack, I am using NextJS.
 Obviously another route to go would be create-react-app; I chose NextJS because it was more familiar after a course I took (Wes Bos Advanced React and GraphQL).